More people than ever are adopting plant-based diets. Indeed, it’s never been easier to go vegan either.

 Many of the most useful vegan supplements achieve the same benefits as conventional foodstuffs, but with a far more efficient method of delivery.
 In fact, in many cases, conventional wisdom about nutrient-packing as a vegan is somewhat misguided.

-As such, be sure to pay particular attention to how these supplements can replace or complement other aspects of your diet plan as these bodybuilders talk about.
+As such, be sure to pay particular attention to how these supplements can replace or complement other aspects of your diet plan.

 1. Omega 3: Essential Fatty Acids

 Since most traditional omega 3 supplements are derived from fish oils, vegans often attempt to make up for this by adding seeds like chia, hemp and flax to their diets.

 The trouble is that not all omega 3 fatty acids are the same.
 Supplementing your diet with seeds and nuts will improve your levels of alpha-linolenic acid (ALA).
 But to get the full fitness benefits of consuming more omega 3, your body has to convert it into other fatty acids.